-4.4.4 Operation of CVI and aerosol inlet
+3.4.4 Operation of CVI and aerosol inlet

-- 10 The parallel operation of the aerosol and CVI inlet aims at characterising both ambient aerosol particles and CDR.
-Therefore, most aerosol instruments were connected to both inlets, what allows switching between the inlets during flight.
+The parallel operation of the aerosol and CVI inlet aims to characterize both ambient aerosol particles and CDR.
+Therefore, most aerosol instruments were connected to both inlets allowing to switch between the inlets during flight.
 Table 4 summarized the configuration operated during ACLOUD.
 Unfortunately, the de-icing of the aerosol inlet did not always work properly.
 Flying in clouds with super-cooled liquid droplets, the inlet occasionally froze up.
 During these times, the aerosol inlet was clogged, ambient aerosol particles were sampled through the CVI inlet operating without counterflow.
-To avoid the - 15 risk of losing data due to icing, the strategy of the inlet operation was changed during the campaign, connecting all instruments permanently through the CVI by switching off the counterflow, when Polar 6 was clearly out of clouds (see Table 4).
+To avoid the risk of loosing data due to icing, the strategy of the inlet operation was changed during the campaign, connecting all instruments permanently through the CVI by switching off the counterflow, when Polar 6 was clearly out of clouds (see Table 4).